My very favorite Disney princess of all-time is Ariel. Who's shocked?! I mean, I planned a whole month of mermaid patterns, so...keep up. ;-)

 Notes: Know how to crochet in rnds.
 These patterns are worked from the head down, with no joining.
 Use a st marker as you work to mark the beginning of each rnd.
 Color changes can be made, by pulling next color through the 2 loops to finish off the previous stitch.
 As a free pattern, this pattern has not been tested, but is accurate to the best of my abilities.
 Please let me know if you find any errors!

 All text and images are owned by Erin Greene of ekayg, copyright ©2017.
 Images may not be used by anyone else without express written permission.
 If used, the ekayg watermark must be visible.
-Pattern may be printed and shared, but may NOT be copied and passed off as anyone else's work.
+Pattern may be shared, but may NOT be copied and passed off as anyone else's work.
 Pattern credit must be linked back to ekayg.
 Finished products made from this pattern may be used for sale, at your own discretion, but I cannot legally give you license to sell Disney trademarked characters.

 Pocket Princess Ariel